Willow Tree Primary School

 Year 4

 Welcome to Year 4 and all of its wonderful and exciting opportunities for learning, inside and outside of the classroom.
 The year will include a variety of exciting topics such as the Romans and Rivers, while also giving your child a sound grounding in the core subjects of Maths, English and Science.
-The year will involve trips to the opera, Roman York and Martin Mere, with a selection of assemblies and visitors to enrich our already exciting curriculum.
+The year will involve trips to the Roman York, swimming sessions and Martin Mere, with a selection of assemblies and visitors to enrich our already exciting curriculum.

 We all look forward to seeing you every day.
 Please do not hesitate to contact school with any concerns or enquiries you may have!